tAndreani/RNAseQTL/README.md

 SUMMARY

-Furry-octo-ironman is a pipeline to map cis-eQTL.
+RNAseQTL is a pipeline to map cis-eQTL.
 The pipeline is designed getting transcriptomic from RNA-seq data and variants annotation in VCF file format.

 REQUIREMENTS